What is porosity in welding?

 - Common Causes: Often results from recurring contamination or systematic issues in gas flow during the welding process.

-- Impact: Even a "controlled" distribution of porosity can negatively affect the durability and strength of the weld.
+- Effect: Even a "controlled" distribution of porosity can negatively affect the durability and strength of the weld.

 Wormhole porosity: